swiftlang/swift-evolution/proposals/nnnn-primary-associated-types-in-stdlib.md

 See [SE-0346] for several motivating examples for these changes.

 ## General API Design Guidelines

+(The contents of this section are to be integrated into the Swift API Design Guidelines document, introduced in [SE-0023].)

 Primary associated types add a new facet to the design of protocols.
 For every public protocol with associated type requirements, we need to carefully consider which of them (if any) we want to mark as primary.
 On the one hand, we want to allow people to use the shorthand syntax whenever possible; on the other hand, we only get one chance to decide this: once a protocol gains a primary associated type annotation, most subsequent changes would be source-breaking.